Jesus-DSP/TAMIU-OS-Simulator-Project/README.md

 ./bin/os_simulator
 ```

-Your program will then start running in the terminal. 👍
+Your program will then start running in the terminal.

 ---

-## 🔨 Development

-### Tech Stack

-The project is built using:

-- C++: The core programming language.
-- g++: The GNU C++ Compiler for compilation.

----

-## ☑️ TODOs

-- [ ] Implement a more robust user management system (e.g., storing credentials in a file).
-- [ ] Expand the main function to include a basic command-line shell after authentication.
-- [ ] Add unit tests for the authentication function and other modules.

----

-## ✨ Future Features
+##Future Features

 - Command-line Interface (CLI): A functional shell for user interaction.
 - Process Management: Basic simulation of process creation, scheduling, and termination.